Why is Visual Discrimination Important?

 Lego building is good for spatial relations.

-While you are playing with your child, the concept of spatial relations is developing.
-Just watch your little one having fun tracking mazes, copying Lego patterns, following directions (e.g., put your hands on your head, crawl under a chair, put your name on top of the page) or reading an analog clock.
+While playing with your child, the concept of spatial relations develops.
+Just watch your little one having fun tracking mazes, copying Lego patterns, following directions (e.g., Put your hands on your head.
+Crawl under a chair.
+Put your name on top of the page.), or reading an analog clock.

-Other activities to develop spatial relations include leapfrog, hopscotch, setting the table, board games, and construction games. (e.g., building with Lego, Lincoln Logs, making forts)
+Other activities that help develop spatial relations include leapfrog, hopscotch, setting the table, playing board games, and engaging in construction games. (e.g., building with Lego, Lincoln Logs, making forts)

 Puzzle pieces are great for visual discrimination skills.